The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Norway: Torunn Tronsvang of Up Norway.

 Veiholmen is known as the Norwegian Maldives.
 This archipelago is rich in bird life and the light is magical; you can paddle peacefully through calm waters and at the same time see and hear the huge waves break farther out at sea.

 The Nordskot Traverse, in the Steigen area near Bodø (which is the European Capital of Culture in 2024).
 The rewards of this day hike include rushes of adrenaline and 360-degree Arctic views that take your breath away.
 Many travelers stay at explorer Børge Ousland’s Manshausen Island, with its iconic glass-walled cabins elevated above the turquiose water, but there are also more rustic accommodations on Naustholmen, an island owned by explorer Randi Skaug just a stone’s throw away.
-With either of these two islands as your base, conquering the Traverse is certainly worth a day for those not scared of heights.
+With either of these two islands as your base, conquering the Traverse is certainly worth a day—for those not scared of heights, that is.

 May and September.
 May 17 is Norway’s National Day: Norwegians dress up in national costumes, known as bunads, and there are cheerful celebrations all over the country.
 May is also a time of huge contrasts between the snow-covered mountains and blooming fjord valleys.
 This is also the time to experience våryrhet, a state of mind Norwegians get when light and warmth return after a dark and cold winter.